 2 It is quite possible, however, that, in the parish school of King-Edward, our author could have got the rudiments of a classical education.
-In 1649 (15th Nov.), Mr James Petrie, who was school-master there, applied for the school of Bauff, and, as a test of his powers, "was ordeined to teache the sext satyr of Persius to-
+In 1649 (15th Nov.), Mr James Petrie, who was schoolmaster there, applied for the school of Bauff, and, as a test of his powers, "was ordeined to teache the sext satyr of Persius toschool, rather than in the more northern town which is associated with his name.

-Sir Thomas was only eleven years old when, in 1622, he entered the University of Aberdeen,1 but there is no reason to believe that the average age of the "men" of his year would be in excess of his Donne was the same age as Urquhart when he entered Oxford.
+Sir Thomas was only eleven years old when, in 1622, he entered the University of Aberdeen.1 but there is no reason to believe that the average age of the "men" of his year would be in excess of his own.
+Donne was the same age as Urquhart when he entered Oxford.
 The famous Crichton went up to St Andrews at the age of ten, though up to that time he had not given evidence of any extraordinary precocity.
 A generation before, Montaigne had already completed his collegiate course when he attained his thirteenth year.
 It seems strange to us that boys of such tender age should have been found able to pass through a university curriculum; and we are forced to conclude either that the boys of those days were intellectually superior to those with whom we are familiar, or that the studies which occupied them were less deep and severe than those which are now pursued in seats of learning.
 The latter is probably the true explanation of the matter.
 University education in Scotmorrow in the school of Banf be nyne hours in presence of the bailyies and others in the toune who wer scholars."
 He passed through the test successfully, and was appointed to the office (Annals of Banff, ii.
 30, New Spalding Club).

-1 The entry of his name as a student on the roll is in the following terms: "In Academian regiam Aberdonensem recepti sunt adolescentes quorum nomina sequuntur, præceptore Alexandro Lunano, Anno 1622.
+1 The entry of his name as a student on the roll is in the following terms: "In Academiam regiam Aberdonensem recepti suut adolescentes quorum nomina sequuntur, præceptore Alexandro Lunano, Auno 1622.